joschro/ansible-role-rpi-hdmi-webcam/README.md

 rpi-hdmi-webcam
 ============================

-Set up a Raspberry Pi in combination with a Raspberry Pi camera to act as a HDMI webcam
+Set up a Raspberry Pi in combination with a Raspberry Pi camera to act as a HDMI webcam.

+Thanks to https://medium.com/javarevisited/using-a-raspberry-pi-as-hdmi-camera-92af84aafee2 for the idea.

 Requirements
 ------------